Docs Menu

 { lastName: { $ne: "$lastName" } }

-will not work in this context to find documents in which the lastName value is different from the lastName value of the input document, because "$lastName" will act as a string literal, not a field path.
+You can't use the document in this context, because "$lastName" will act as a string literal, not a field path.

 Starting in MongoDB 5.1, you can specify sharded collections in the from parameter of $graphLookup stages.